jeffkibuule/BashSetup/README.md

 # Bash setup script for OS X

-Installs ruby, rails, and a decent set of development apps
+Installs ruby, rails, and my favorite set of cli and OS X apps